 Sounds expensive from the company perspective?

-Programs that support mobility drive the business and increase team diversity as it’s hard to find the right people in the right place.
+Programs that support mobility drive the business and increase team diversity as it’s sometimes hard to find the right people in the right place.

-Then why I decided to leave?
+Then why did I decide to leave?

 Amazon is a really good place to be.
 Of course, as long your approach to work and life is compatible.
 In case you indeed like to:

-- make information based decisions
+- make information-based decisions

 - take ownership and responsibility

 I encourage you to take the chance.
 Apply and maybe working at Amazon you will have your share of world-class operations and supply chain experience.
 You will also meet some great professionals.

 Professionals that are also awesome people and work buddies.
 Olga, Jacob, Łukasz, Patryk, Wojtek, Czarek, Adam, Adam, Adam, Ahmed, Tomasz, Francesco, Kasia.
 I already miss you.